Dimensionality reduction can be used as a surrogate model for high-dimensional forward uncertainty quantification: Numerical examples

 \subsubsection{Case 1: Deformation at a given time point}

 First, consider the top-story (fifth) deformation at $t=8$ s as the response quantity of interest, denoted as

-Similarly to example 1, we first consider the DR-SM using kernel-PCA.
-The parameters are optimized into $\vect{\theta}^*_{\mathcal{H}} =[1.578,1.019]$ and $d^*=1$, obtained with a tolerance $\varepsilon_d^t=0.1$.
-Figure \ref{Fig_YYscatter_bar} presents a scatter plot of the true model outputs against the surrogate-based mean predictions.
-Figure \ref{Fig_error_eta_BW_3methods} compares the relative mean squared errors $\varepsilon_{\eta}$ associated with PCA, kernel-PCA, and autoencoder.
-Compared to the previous example, the high nonlinearity present in the hysteric system and the lack of regularity in input uncertainties induce larger errors.
-Figure \ref{Fig_pdfcdf_BW} presents the estimated PDF and CCDF.
-The results show that the DR-SM using 800 training samples obtains good accuracy in estimating the distribution function.
+Similarly to Example 2, we first consider the DR-SM using kernel-PCA.
+The parameters are optimized into $\vect{\theta}^*_{\mathcal{H}} =[1.578,1]$ and $d^*=1$, obtained with a tolerance $\varepsilon_d^t=0.1$.
+Using 800 training samples, Figure \ref{Fig_YYscatter_BW} presents a scatter plot of the true model outputs against the surrogate-based mean predictions from $10^4$ random test samples.
+Compared to the previous example, the high nonlinearity present in the hysteric system and the lack of temporal correlation in the input uncertainties, modeled as a Gaussian white noise process, induce larger errors.
+Figure \ref{Fig_pdfcdf_BW} presents the estimated PDF and CCDF, and their relative errors with respect to the MCS reference, showing that errors remain small for probability levels down to $10^{-3}$, but increase in the lower tail region for smaller probabilities, reflecting the limited coverage of extreme events in the training data.
+The reference solution is obtained through $4\times 10^5$ dynamic simulations.
+The results show that the DR-SM using 800 training samples obtains good accuracy in estimating the output distribution function, achieving a cost reduction to 0.2\% of MCS.

+To further examine the effect of training set size and reduced dimensionality, a parametric study is performed.
+Figure \ref{Fig_error_eta_BW_3methods} compares the relative mean squared errors $\varepsilon_{\eta}$ of DR-SM constructed with PCA, kernel-PCA, and autoencoder for varying training set sizes $N\in\{200, 400, 600, 800\}$.
+As expected, higher accuracy is achieved with larger training sets.
+Additionally, Table \ref{Tab_parametric_d} summarizes $\varepsilon_\eta$ for different reduced dimensionalities $d\in\{1, 2, 5, 10, 20\}$, using kernel-PCA and fixed $N=800$.
+The table reports the mean error values across 10 runs, with standard deviations in parentheses.
+The results show that prediction errors remain relatively consistent across different reduced dimensions, indicating a lack of clearly dominant low-dimensional structure in the white noise input field, even when augmented with output.